-While financial services may not be the amongst the sexiest of sectors, few others have the potential to impact all of our lives to such a great extent.
+While financial services may not be amongst the sexiest of sectors, few others have the potential to impact all of our lives to such a great extent.
 And the good news is that there is an absolutely thriving start-up culture, bursting at the seams with innovation.
-It’s called FinTech and it’s happening all over the world, with London acting as a major FinTech hub.
+It’s called FinTech and it’s happening all over the world, with London acting as a major FinTech innovation hub.

-Humans have been carrying out financial transactions since early cavemen bartered sheep for firewood, so it could be considered surprising that we haven’t perfected the whole financial services thing yet.
+Humans have been carrying out financial transactions since early cavemen bartered sheep for firewood.
+So it could be considered surprising that we haven’t perfected the whole financial services thing yet.
 Or maybe it’s right when they say ‘more money, more problems’!
 Here we take a look at some of those problems and the exciting FinTech start-ups that are aiming to fix them.

-Splitting up the bills, not your friendships
+FinTech innovation: Splitting up the bills, not your friendships.

 If you have ever lived in a shared house you may be familiar with a whole host of domestic tensions: who does and doesn’t do the washing up, how long your housemates spend in the bathroom, tolerating dubious personal habits, prejudices… ‘lifestyle activities’ and how the household bills are split-up.
-FinTech may not be able to come up with the answer for finding a good washer-upper, but there is now an ingenious solution for divvying up those utility bills.
+FinTech innovation may not be able to come up with the answer for finding a good washer-upper, but there is now an ingenious solution for divvying up those utility bills.

 One Australian Fintech start-up, Easyshare has tackled this tricky problem by developing a platform that allows housemates to allocate how rent and other bills will be split, set up individual payment methods and then, of course, pay the money.
 It also adds communication functionality so that housemates can talk to each other, and get in touch with their landlords regarding maintenance issues.
 For users of the service, this is bound to offer valuable peace of mind, stop a few arguments as well as offering added convenience.

-Credit where a credit score is due
+FinTech innovation: Credit where a credit score is due.

 Aire – a London-based FinTech start-up – proclaim on their website that 4.5 billion people have no formal credit profile.
 Without it, this multitude can be denied access to helpful financial products like credit cards and mortgages.
 The company founders themselves say that they were inspired to take action by their own personal frustrations with credit scores.